SymfonyCasts/vue/sfcasts/ep1/hoist-data.md

 function for each one, and returns the first that makes this expression true.

-At the bottom, add `return` and use the ternary syntax: if a category was found, which... it should be unless the `categories` data is loading via AJAX and is empty at first - then return `category.name`.
+At the bottom, add `return` and use the ternary syntax: if a category was found, which... it should be unless the `categories` data is loading via Ajax and is empty at first - then return `category.name`.
 Else, use an empty string... or you could say "Loading...".